Best Care Homes For Learning Disabilities In the UK

 Chetwynd House also offers expert residential and dementia care with superb facilities for older adults.
 These amenities, along with a homely design, mean residents can enjoy a comfortable and welcoming care home environment.

-At Chetwynd House, health and wellbeing are the top priority of staff.
+At Chetwynd House, health and wellbeing is the top priority of staff.
 The friendly and professional team meet numerous care needs depending on what your loved one requires, including through activities that positively impact emotional wellbeing like games, baking and day outings.

-Chetwynd House Care Home at a glance: | |
+Chetwynd House at a glance: | |

 ---|---|